Skin Cancer Check

 For many people, structured observation and documentation can:

-• Provide a baseline record for future comparison
+• Provide a baseline visual record of moles and pigmented spots

-• Help highlight new, enlarging or changing lesions so they can be referred for medical review in a timely way
+• Help identify new, enlarging or changing lesions that may require medical review

-• Complement regular self-checks and sun-safety habits (for example, SPF, hats, shade)
+• Complement regular self-checks and sun-protection habits (such as SPF use, hats and shade)

-Skin checks at Ageless Clinics are observational and do not replace full skin cancer assessment by a doctor.
-Any lesion of concern, or any suspicious finding, is referred to a medical practitioner for further investigation and, if needed, biopsy.
+Skin checks performed at Ageless Clinics are observational services and do not replace a full skin cancer assessment by a doctor.

 Your Visit, What to Expect